 Smartwatches are advancing and improving at such a rate it’s difficult to keep up.
 Many are now offering increasingly in-depth ways to monitor your health, with all kinds of new and innovative sensors and data-tracking.

-Here, we look at two of the biggest hitters in the smartwatch market and what they offer specifically in terms of helping you achieve your health and fitness goals, a sector that is particularly popular – a recent survey showed 1 in 5 Americans adults own a fitness tracker, and the same number access health apps.
+Here, we look at two of the biggest hitters in the smartwatch market and often rated as some of the best running watches.
+We'll consider what they offer specifically in terms of helping you achieve your health and fitness goals, a sector that is particularly popular.

 The Apple Watch Series 6 is the latest and most up-to-date version of the watch that sold 31 million units in 2019, with a focus on a range of new, cutting-edge features that track various health variables.
 It’s designed to sync with Apple iPhones only, and will not work with Android.
 Prices start at $399 / £379.